tombentley/alabama/serialized-form.md

 We only use such identity wrappers where we have to (that is, when the array is referenced more than once).

-## Reference element

-## Collections with identity

-Firstly note that collections aren't always `Identifiable` (in the Ceylon sense).
-This is true of the `Sequential` classes.
-Since `[1,2,3]` is immutable its identity doesn't matter.

-However, there a plenty of collections with a meaningful identity, including `Array`, so we still need a way to encode the identity of things which otherwise would get encoded as plain JSON arrays.
-To do this we use a wrapper JSON
-object:

-    {
-      "#": 456,
-      "value": [1, 2, 3]
-    }

 ## Collections with identity-referencing elements

 And what about a collection element referencing an instance by identity?